mudasar187/Enterprise_Exam2018/docs/git.md

 ##### Dev
 When each features works and conflicts are solved we can merge together into dev.
-Travis will build dev, and we can verify that everythings works with the new code.
+Travis will build dev, and we can verify that everything works with the new code.

 ##### Master
-Master always need to be stabel.
+Master always need to be stable.
 To make dev merged into master it has to go trough all pull requests.
 It means one of the team need to do a code review and confirm the merge before its allowing merged into master